From the age of 6, I was an emotional eater.

 With every plan, I felt like I was walking on a tight rope and I finally caved.
 Every road I took led me to gain even more weight.
-The emotional eating and binge eating made took over my life.
-When I reached my highest weight of 215lbs I knew it was just going to keep on going up.
+The emotional eating and binge eating took over my life.
+When I reached my highest weight of 215 lbs.
+I knew it was just going to keep on going up.

 How I changed.

-The common factor was my emotions lead me to food, so I started learning to stop pushing the feelings away using food.
+The common factor was that my emotions lead me to food, so I started learning to stop pushing the feelings away using food.
 I lost 75 lbs without dieting.
-I have maintained the weight loss by tuning into by feelings and learning to find other ways to cope and acknowledging my emotions.
+I have maintained the weight loss by tuning into my feelings and learning to find other ways to cope with and acknowledge my emotions.